droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 ## The goal of this tutorial

 Learning steps to develop a Droonga plugin by yourself.
-This page focus on InputAdapter and OutputAdapter.
+This page focus on InputAdapter first, then OutputAdapter.

 ## Precondition